dzomboallan/localllibrary/README.md

-A website that might be used to manage the catalog for a local library.
+A website designed for the management of a local library's catalog.